-Just north of Sendai Station, the AER Building at 145.5 meters (477 feet) is the tallest building in Sendai and the whole Tohoku region.
-There's a branch of Maruzen with books in English, a Starbucks, the Tohoku Pokemon Center and up on the 31st floor the The Panorama Terrace, with great views out over Sendai on a clear day.
+Just north of Sendai Station, the AER Building at 145.5 meters is the tallest building in Sendai and the entire Tohoku region.
+There's a branch of Maruzen bookstore with writings in English, a Starbucks, the Tohoku Pokemon Center, and on the 31st floor The Panorama Terrace, with great views out over Sendai on a clear day.

 Other museums in Sendai include the Miyagi Museum of Art and Tohoku University's Museum of Natural History.
 Of the temples and shrines in the city, Osaki Hachimangu Shrine dates from 1607 and is a good example of Momoyama Period architecture.
 The shrine houses the guardian deity of the Date family and is the site of the Donto fire festival in January.
 Nearby Rinnoji Temple has a Japanese-style garden noted for its irises in June.

 Sendai Mediatheque is a modern art and film center on Jozenji Dori.
-Besides its library, Mediatheque hosts exhibitions, film screenings and workshops.
+Exhibitions, film screenings, and workshops are available in the library.